knockout/knockout/documentation/text-binding.md

 ### Note 4: About an IE 6 whitespace quirk

 IE 6 has a strange quirk whereby it sometimes ignores whitespace that immediately follows an empty span.
-This is nothing directly to do with Knockout, but in case you do want write:
+This has nothing directly to do with Knockout, but in case you do want to write:

     Welcome, <span data-bind="text: userName"></span> to our web site.